jaydenmilne/jaydenmilne.github.io/_posts/2018-10-27-ui-hall-of-shame.md

 <img src="/assets/posts/2018-10-27-ui-hall-of-shame/dialog-3.gif" alt="STAY WHERE YOU ARE" height="50%" width="50%">

 Ahh, MyMathLab follows the "move buttons away from under the user's mouse" school of UX design.
 This is especially infuriating because you are forced to use those arrows and you have to do that slow little dance every time.

+The adventerous user will discover that the arrow keys can adjust the size, but this is negated by the fact that you can't tab between the two input fields.
+Break out that mouse again!

 So, we finally have the right sized matrix, lets fill in some values